 (4) engage in a sustained and systematic comparison between one major region or distinct community outside the US with one region or community in the US or the entirety of the US.

+1.3.2 Following is a list of Student Learning Objectives to assess learning related to Global Competency.
+Students successfully completing the Global Competency curriculum will be able to:

+Outline the role played by humans in shaping and being shaped by the global physical and natural environment in order to understand how their actions affect both local and global communities; and

+Address the world’s most pressing and enduring issues collaboratively and equitably in order to demonstrate an ability to interact ethically and responsibly with local, national, and international communities; and

+Develop the competency to see the world from multiple perspectives and gain tools and resources to challenge ethnocentric thinking; and

+Identify the global forces that shape culture and subculture in order to identify events and issues of global importance including but not limited to climate change, migration, crime, technology, and trade.

-3.0 GENERAL REGULATIONS
+2.0 GENERAL REGULATIONS

-3.1 Only courses on the Master Course List for Campus-Specific Graduation Requirements at the time the student takes the course shall count for Campus-Specific Graduation Requirements (GR).
+2.1 Only curriculum on the Master Course List for Campus-Specific Graduation Requirements at the time the student takes the course shall count for Campus-Specific Graduation Requirements (GR).

-3.2 All courses may double-count for the major as well as the GR Program.
+2.2 GR certification may be approved for courses that are approved for GE as well as for the major.

-3.3 There is no limit to the number of units that may be used to satisfy both the requirements for the major and the requirements for GR.
+2.3 There is no limit to the number of units that may be used to satisfy the requirements for GR and the major.

-3.4 Within GR requirements, no course may meet both RE and GK Categories.
-However, a course may meet the WI and GK Categories or the WI and RE Categories.

-3.5 No course identified in the catalog as available for credit in a graduate program will be permitted for GR credit.
+2.4 No course identified in the catalog as available for credit in a graduate program will be permitted for GR credit.
 Double-numbered courses (400 and 500 level) may not be used for GR credit.

-3.6 GR Courses may be offered in various formats and instructional modes and in various time frames.
+2.5 GR Courses may be offered in various formats and modes of instruction and in various time frames.
 Departments have the burden of demonstrating that the GR objectives and the expectations of student performance are maintained in all formats in which the course is taught.

-3.7 Higher-unit GR Courses may not be required, but GR Courses bearing higher units may be allowed to satisfy GR requirements.
+2.6 Higher-unit GR Courses may not be required, but GR Courses bearing higher units may be allowed to satisfy GR requirements.
 Major courses that double count toward satisfaction of a GR requirement may carry a higher unit than the category requires, but students need to be given the option of completing a lower-unit GR Course.

-3.8 Transfer courses may be used to meet the Racial and Ethnic Diversity in the US and the Global Knowledge and Engagement GR only if they meet the criteria in Sections 2.3.1 and 2.3.2.
+2.7 Transfer courses may be used to meet the Human Diversity in the USA and the Global Competency GR only if they meet the criteria in Sections 1.2 and 1.3.

-3.9 A student who has been admitted to a baccalaureate degree program is exempt from additional requirements of the GR Program if:
+2.8 A student who has been admitted to a baccalaureate degree program is exempt from additional requirements of the GR Program if: